 In the 115th Congress, I introduced the Local and Independent Television Protection Act, which would protect local television markets across the country from corporate consolidation by permanently ending the so-called “UHF discount,” an obsolete FCC loophole that the Trump administration has attempted to revive to benefit right-wing media conglomerates by dramatically reducing competition among local TV stations across the country.

 The Trump administration has repeatedly attacked the net neutrality protections that ensure a free and open Internet, culminating in a Federal Communications Commission (FCC) vote in December 2017 to dismantle the Obama administration’s net neutrality rules.
 I am a cosponsor of the Save the Internet Act legislation to reject the FCC’s order, and restore net neutrality protections that ensure a free and open internet.
-Read about our work in the 115th Congress to force a vote on net neutrality HERE.

 - September 10, 2020